u1i/bambleweeny/GettingStarted.md

 > {"info": "created", "id": "145a6f04-6775-4479-9832-e082f91ae7dd"}

 We receive the unique ID of the newly created resource which we can use to access it with a GET request on the object.
+Again, only the user who created the resource can view it.

 That's it!
 Check out the full API documentation for read, delete, and quota & identity management requests.